Guide to plant-based thriving

 Is it easy?

-Yes and no!
-The stronger your conviction, the easier it will be and the less you will feel tempted to revert.
-At the beginning, eating plant-based takes some getting used to, and you may at times feel deprived of foods you are used to enjoying.
-But once you focus on all the variety of plant-based foods that you can eat, there is very little that you will be missing, and you will be able to reassure yourself that you are doing your best to avoid harming animals with your diet.
-In fact, you may derive more pleasure from cooking, using spices, being creative and trying out new recipes (and there are a lot - see the section below for some references).
+It can be!
+The stronger your conviction - that it is hard to justify causing suffering for one's eating pleasure -, the easier it will be and the less you will feel tempted to revert.
+At the beginning, eating plant-based takes some getting used to, and yes, you may at times feel deprived of foods you are used to enjoying.
+But once you focus on all the variety of plant-based foods that you can eat, there's very little you'll be missing, and you'll be able to reassure yourself that you're doing your best to avoid harming animals with your diet.
+In fact, you may derive more pleasure from cooking, using spices, being creative and trying out new recipes (of which there are huge numbers - see the section below for a few references).
 Some things to consider:

 - Animal-free meat substitutes are becoming ever more sophisticated and widely available, so it is now possible to enjoy very similar taste and mouthfeel sensations on a plant-based diet.